Zorgonatis/Stabs-EDH/README.md

 Follow the suggestions, notably reading the 'Overview' section of each Directive below.
 Then load up a chat and try it out!

+To improve later: New settings menu under the Readme has some commonly changed settings - take a peek.
 ---

 ## Stab's Directives - Overview

 **Summary:**
-A roleplay preset designed for SillyTavern that enforces strict adherence to simulation logic and narrative realism.
-Unlike standard presets that aim for a satisfying story arc, this preset prioritizes "grounded immersion," treating the narrative world as truth which continues regardless of the user's involvement.
-It prevents the AI from "hand-holding" or resolving conflicts too neatly.
-Instead, it enforces a structured workflow where the AI manages environmental consistency, complex NPC relationships, and atmospheric visual formatting (via HTML/CSS), while requiring the user to drive the protagonist's actions.
+A roleplay preset designed for SillyTavern that enforces strict adherence to scene-building logic and narrative enhancement while integrating dynamic and fun HTML outputs.
+The preset prioritizes "grounded immersion" out of the box, treating the narrative world as truth which continues regardless of the user's involvement.
+No AI "hand-holding" or resolving conflicts too neatly: instead manage environmental consistency, complex NPC relationships, and atmospheric visual formatting (via HTML/CSS), while requiring the user to drive the protagonist's actions.
 It creates a "messy," authentic experience where NPCs act on their own impulses and knowledge, not just to serve the plot.

 ---